 Later in the 1800s, the bustle became fashionable for women as it accentuated the bottom.
 It had been around for around 200 years already but started to get larger before dying out completely in the 1890s.

 It is around this time that the forerunner of long johns started to become popular.
-Originally a single garment which covered the body from head to toe, it was known as a union suit and was worn by men, women and children alike.
+Originally a single garment that covered the body from head to toe, it was known as a union suit and was worn by men, women and children alike.
 The union suit had an access flap at the back which allowed for easier visits to the toilet.
 These garments would remain popular well into the 1930s.

 As the twentieth century dawned, manufacturing technology made it possible for steel and whalebone to be removed from corsets without them losing their shape.
 Fashion was a little more relaxed too and so an alternative to the corset, known as the liberty bodice became available.
 The liberty bodice was so comfortable compared with the previously restricting corsets that it became the standard item of underwear for women and girls.